Danzig Street shooting: In media

 Toronto Police Sergeant Rod Chung collaborated with local hip hop artist Promise to reach out to urban youth.
 With help from artists Kaid and Liya, they released a track titled "Make a Change", inspired by the Danzig Street shooting.
 Promise wrote the lyrics, which call for taking ownership of the city and an end to violence.
 The track premiered on 30 September 2012 on CKFG-FM, a black owned and operated commercial radio station, which hosted an on-air town hall meeting to continue discussions between the community, artists, and the police.

 The day after the Danzig Street shooting, Toronto-born rapper Drake tweeted his condolences to the families of Yasay and Charles.
 He rapped about this "one summer day that went horribly wrong" as a featured artist on Snoop Dogg's reggae track "No Guns Allowed":

 The track premiered live on Conan on 11 March 2013 and was released on 2 April 2013 as a single from Snoop's album Reincarnated.

 In response to the shooting, historian Adrian De Leon wrote a book of poetry entitled Rouge (2018).
 The collection concludes with two eponymous poems which examine headlines, text messages and soundbites about the shooting and the author's response to the inherent media and political bias.
 Youth leader Randell Adjei (who subsequently became the first Poet Laureate of Ontario) was inspired by the shooting to found the Scarborough-based RISE (reaching intelligent souls everywhere) spoken word nights.

-Filmmaker duo Ron Dias and Joanne Jansen announced that a feature film loosely based on the events of the shooting but mostly of Dias' experiences living in Scarborough.
-The movie will star Fefe Dobson and Iñigo Pascual.
-Elevation Pictures is set to distribute the independent film in Canada.